mdanish0320/teaching-class/JP-BE-PY-batch-2/class_22/has_permission_vs_has_object.md

             return True
         # Only allow PUT and DELETE if the user is an admin
         return request.user and request.user.is_staff

+class IsAuthor(BasePermission):
+    """
+    View Level Permssion
+    Custom permission to allow only users in the 'author' group to create books.
+    """
+    def has_permission(self, request: Request, view):
+        return request.user.is_authenticated and request.user.groups.filter(name='author').exists()

+class IsAuthorOrModerator(BasePermission):
+    """
+    Custom permission to allow:
+    - Authors to delete their own books
+    - Moderators to delete any book
+    """
+    def has_object_permission(self, request, view, obj):
+        # Allow access if the user is a moderator
+        if request.user.groups.filter(name='moderator').exists():
+            return True

+        # Allow access if the user is the author of the book
+        return obj.author_id == request.user.id

 ```

 ### Summary